 To complete the picture of the four versions of power, a nation may also have an empowered person sit on top of the system in place.
 Having a leading person or persons take in his, her or their highest position of power next to one or two houses of representation is a paramount question for political systems.

-Keep in mind that national leaders such as prime-ministers are not elected and they remain ultimately bound to the overall outcome of elected representatives, whether they are prime-minister in a two party-, a four party-, or a ten party-system.
-Since they come forth out of the dynamics in place, prime-ministers (or Chancellors) do not need to be added as a separate form of dynamics to the visuals.
-Similar to hired or appointed mayors, they are like managers — people keeping the elected representatives engaged towards a positive outcome.
-These managers work in concord with the political outcome of the elections.
+Keep in mind that national leaders such as prime-ministers are not elected and they remain bound to the overall outcome of elected representatives, whether they are prime-minister in a two party-, a four party-, or a ten party-system.
+Since they come forth out of the single dynamic layer in place, prime-ministers (or Chancellors) do not need to be added as a separate form of dynamics to the visuals.
+Similar to hired or appointed mayors, prime-ministers are like managers — people keeping the elected representatives engaged towards a positive outcome.
+These managers have as job to work in concord with the political outcome of the general elections.

-Elected mayors, governors and presidents, however, are separate political entities; the race in which they were selected is by its very nature a showcase itself of the dynamics of a two party system — one person (most often male) wins, and one (also most often male) runner-up loses.
-Elected leaders are more removed from what the population politically desires for they are chosen in the largest possible district — the nation — and the largest possible number of voters is therefore not represented by this figure.
-Yet elected officials are also more powerful individually in the power game than appointed ones.
-Not only does the selection procedure between just two people warp the outcome of who is the single representative of the entire nation, having that additional layer that itself is also a form of power means two levels of voter-expressions are set up simultaneously, able to undermine each other at times in important ways.
-Since these elected presidential leaders are empowered themselves — they have won a race — they are shown in the three visuals in their own separate visual somewhat above the two parties, the four parties, or the ten parties.
+Elected mayors, governors and presidents, however, are separate political entities; the race in which they were selected is a separate race, and by its very nature related to the dynamics of the two party system of winner-taking-all.
+One person (most often male) wins, and one runner-up (also most often male) loses.
+Elected leaders are more removed from what the population politically desires for they are chosen in the largest possible district — the entire nation.
+We can state that the largest possible number of voters is therefore not represented by this overall figure.

 The three different democratic power systems are visualized together with a prime-minister or a president or both.
 Some nations elect just one House of representatives, others have two levels.